 Dry and sensitive skin can be the most difficult to treat, especially when it comes to cleansing.
 With this skin type it is even more important to be able to remove all traces of grime and build up, in order to prevent reactions and irritation.
-The best way to go about this is to opt for a eco friendly facial cleanser full of nourishing, organic ingredients.
-Look for cleansers containing coconut and shea butter oil as well as natural oils.
+The best way to go about this is to opt for natural skincare, so an eco friendly facial cleanser full of nourishing, organic, natural and vegan ingredients.
+Look for eco-friendly cleansers containing coconut and shea butter oil as well as natural oils.
 Try and avoid anything with alcohol in it, or perfumes as these can dry-out skin and cause cause added irritation.

-If you are lucky enough to have normal or combination skin, you might think you can get away with little to no skincare regime but you still need to take care in cleansing to maintain the status quo.
-Even if you are not particularly sensitive, you should still aim to use natural and gentle ingredients to ensure that there are no flare ups.
-Oils are great for this, and natural moisturisers that contain ingredients such as shea butter and coconut oil are great for your skin type, not just problematic types.
+If you are lucky enough to have normal or combination skin, you might think you can get away with little to no natural skincare regime but you still need to take care in cleansing to maintain the status quo.
+Even if you are not particularly sensitive, you should still aim to use an eco friendly facial cleansers that are natural and contain gentle ingredients to ensure that there are no flare ups.
+Oils are great for this, and natural moisturisers that contain natural ingredients such as shea butter and coconut oil are great for your skin type, not just problematic types.
 Similar to advice we would give to other skin types, steer clear of artificial ingredients such as perfumes, alcohol, parabens, and plastics that can irritate your otherwise pretty balanced skin.

 If you have oily skin, the thought of putting oils and heavy butters on your skin might strike fear into your heart, but truthfully these are the best things for it.
 It might be tempting to opt for cleansers with chemicals and alcohol as you feel that they cut through the grease, but these can actually make your skin worse.
-If you dry out the skin, it signals your oil glands to produce more sebum which results in more oil slick for you.
+It is more beneficial to go with natural skincare products and cleanse your skin with an eco friendly facial cleanser because if you dry out the skin, it signals your oil glands to produce more sebum which results in more oil slick for you.
 By using organic moisturisers and by nourishing your skin with hydrating natural ingredients, you can actually decrease the amount of oil that your skin produces.

 If your skin is prone to flare-ups of acne, you need to take extra care to make sure you are removing all the dirt and makeup at the end of the day.
 Reason being, if you leave anything behind, it can sink into your pores, clog them up, get infected, and cause more pimples and spots.
-Look for oil-based cleansers with ingredients such as tea tree oil that will cleanse all the layers of your skin, whilst tackling acne-causing bacteria at the same time.
+Natural skincare is best, so look for oil-based eco friendly facial cleansers with natural ingredients such as tea tree oil that will cleanse all the layers of your skin, whilst tackling acne-causing bacteria at the same time.